Start of Main Content

 Struggle for Peace

-The military allegiances of the various parties to the conflict—militias, the Congolese army and outside forces, particularly the Rwandans—have shifted over the years.
+The military allegiances of the various parties to the conflict, including militias, the Congolese army, and outside forces—particularly the Rwandans—have shifted over the years.
 These parties have fought against each other or with each other as their interests and opportunities have evolved.

 Elections

 In July 2006, the DRC held its first election in more than 40 years.
 In advance of the elections, various political and armed groups jockeyed for power.
 While the political struggles were often played out in the capital of Kinshasa, in the war-torn eastern region the scramble for power produced violence, much of it ethnically based.
-Many actors, including Congolese leaders and the neighboring governments of Rwanda and Uganda, manipulated ethnic grievances and fear in eastern DRC to achieve political, military, and economic advantage, contributing to regional insecurity and instability.
-More than 25 million Congolese—85 percent of those eligible—came out to vote.
+Many actors, including Congolese leaders and the neighboring governments of Rwanda and Uganda, manipulated ethnic grievances and fear in eastern DRC to achieve political, military, and economic advantages, which contributed to regional insecurity and instability.
 Laurent Kabila's son Joseph, who had assumed power after his father's assassination in 2001, won the presidency.

-The election signified the end of a three-year transition period during which time the country moved from intense war to a system of power sharing between the former government, former armed forces, opposition parties, and civil society.
-However, national and local structures remained incapable of ensuring basic security for communities, providing transparent management of resources and wealth, and addressing problems of corruption, poverty, lack of development, and heightened ethnic and regional tensions.
+The election signified the end of a three-year transition period during which time the country moved from intense war to a system of power-sharing between the former government, former armed forces, opposition parties, and civil society.
+However, national and local structures remained incapable of ensuring basic security for communities or providing transparent management of resources and wealth.
+They were also unable to address corruption, poverty, lack of development, and ethnic and regional tensions.
 These issues continue to this day.

 In November 2011, the people of DRC went to the polls for the second time in their history.
 Joseph Kabila again won the election, with 49 percent of the vote, but the election was widely contested as flawed and marred by widespread irregularities, particularly in the vote tabulation stage.
 Most public protests about the election results were shut down.

 In 2018, the most recent presidential election was held.
 Though disputed by many, President Félix Tshisekedi won the presidency, marking the first peaceful transfer of power in the DRC’s history.
-As the DRC prepares for the next presidential election in 2023, tensions are again on the rise and risk for violence is increasing across the country.
+In December 2023, President Tshisekedi won a second term as President in an election process marred with irregularities and followed by protests from opposition leaders.
+While Tshisekedi has now been sworn in, grievance and criticism over the elections are likely to fester.

 Humanitarian Crisis

-Today, numerous international and local nongovernmental and governmental organizations sustain a large-scale humanitarian effort in eastern Congo, struggling to provide food, shelter, and medical aid to hundreds of thousands of refugees and displaced persons caught in upsurges of violence.
+Today, numerous international and local nongovernmental and governmental organizations sustain a large-scale humanitarian effort in eastern DRC.
+They struggle to provide food, shelter, and medical aid to hundreds of thousands of refugees and displaced persons caught in upsurges of violence.
 There are also organizations working on development, disarmament and demobilization, education, and other social programs.
 However, continuing waves of violence in the region have drastically impaired the ability of relief organizations to serve vulnerable populations.
-The United Nations peacekeeping force, MONUC, is one of the largest in the world, but it remains small in comparison to the tasks it faces and the area it covers.
-Some of its troops have also been accused of committing sexual abuses against the civilians they are charged with protecting.
+The United Nations peacekeeping force, MONUSCO, is one of the largest in the world, but it remains small compared to the tasks it faces and the area it covers.
+President Tshisekedi called for the complete withdrawal of MONUSCO by the end of 2024 despite the dire security situation in the east.
+Tshisekedi has called on the Southern African Development Community (SADC) to provide troops.
+In December 2023, SADC dispatched troops to engage insurgents in North Kivu province.
+Many Congolese remain concerned about the capacity of SADC or the Congolese armed forces to protect the civilian population from powerful armed groups.